ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 ---

-It was a refreshing, almost magical experience waking up in Hero's home.
+Waking up in Hero's home was refreshing.
 The winter sun had warmed the wooden floors of the guest bedroom, inviting Brent to get out of bed.

 Brent ate breakfast sitting beneath one of the pieces of calligraphy that Hero had helped him read and understand.
 The task of finishing his essays lay ahead